 “For the time being, they are pulling back,” said Olson, who said he does not necessarily see this as a bad thing.

 In the meantime, Olson said, UMD will be taking a look at the surrounding community and parts of downtown in need of revitalization and redevelopment.

 Olson also spent some time talking about the need for more transit oriented development in District 2, particularly around the two metro stations, College Park and New Carrollton.

 “If we are going to get more jobs and housing where people don’t need to get in their cars, we need to do that around Metro stations,” Olson said.

-M Square is projecting around 7,000 new jobs over the next few years, he said.
+over the next few years, he said.
 A developer has an agreement with the Washington Metropolitian Area Transit Authority (WMATA) to build a hotel near College Park, said Olson, along with about 300 units of apartment housing to help support M-Square jobs and hopefully to bring in more retail development.